chris-roman/HEX/index.md

 ![Red lettuce in Veggie](./images/veggie_red_lettuce.png)

-**Figure X** - A portion of of the 'Outredgeous' red romaine lettuce from the VEG-03 ground control unit.
+**Figure 1** - A portion of of the 'Outredgeous' red romaine lettuce from the VEG-03 ground control unit.
 Recovered from [Veggie's Fact Sheet](https://www.nasa.gov/sites/default/files/atoms/files/veggie_fact_sheet_508.pdf)

 Each plant grows in a “pillow” filled with a clay-based growth media and fertilizer.
 The pillows are important to help distribute water, nutrients and air in a healthy balance around the roots.
 Otherwise, the roots would either drown in water or be engulfed by air because of the way fluids in space tend to form bubbles. <sup>[2](https://www.nasa.gov/content/growing-plants-in-space), [3](https://blogs.nasa.gov/kennedy/2016/04/08/veg-03-plant-pillows-readied-at-kennedy-space-center-for-trip-to-space-station/)</sup>

 ![Veg-03 Pillows Preparation for Flight](./images/veggie_pillows.png)

-**Figure X** - 18 plant pillows for the Veg-03 experiment prepared for delivery to the International Space Station aboard the eighth SpaceX Dragon commercial resupply mission.
+**Figure 2** - 18 plant pillows for the Veg-03 experiment prepared for delivery to the International Space Station aboard the eighth SpaceX Dragon commercial resupply mission.
 Recovered from [NASA Image and Video Library](https://images.nasa.gov/details-KSC-20160323-PH-DNG01_0003.html)

 Throughout many experiments, the veggie project attempted to ripen many seeds for human-consumption purposes, as well as non-consumable.
 Among the consumable crops, we can find 'Red Russian' lettuce, *Mizuna* mustard, chinese cabbage, and some more.
 These vegetables contains significant amount of minerals and vitamins, which are quintessential for a balanced and complete nutrition, and the last stages successfully demonstrated its production <sup>[4](https://www.nasa.gov/sites/default/files/atoms/files/veggie_fact_sheet_508.pdf)</sup>